AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 # Lab 7 - Transformations
 ## Overview
 If you followed [Lab 5](/Lab5/README.md) as intended, you will have acquired the OpenGL Mathematics library (GLM).
 This library's classes, functions & types are designed to mirror or at least follow the conventions of GLSL for ease of use.
 This library is going to be used a lot in this section since it deals with transformations.
-The tasks in this lab require the following includes in ```main.cpp``` & set ```glm``` as an additional namespace to ```std```:
+The tasks in this lab require the following includes in ```main.cpp``` & for ```glm``` to be set as an additional namespace to ```std```:

 **CPP**
 ```c++